MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/walkthrough-blazor-webassembly-single-tenant.md

 Use the steps in this tutorial to create a Blazor WebAssembly app that connects to the Dataverse.
 The focus of this article is to understand the necessary steps to authenticate a user with a specific Dataverse instance and retrieve data.

-Blazor WebAssembly is one of two hosting models available for ASP.NET Core Blazor, the other is Blazor Server.
+Blazor WebAssembly is one of two hosting models available for ASP.NET Core Blazor.
+The other is Blazor Server.
 For a complete description of the differences, see [ASP.NET Core Blazor hosting models](/aspnet/core/blazor/hosting-models).

 This tutorial depends on the instructions in the [Secure an ASP.NET Core Blazor WebAssembly standalone app with Azure Active Directory](/aspnet/core/security/blazor/webassembly/standalone-with-azure-active-directory) article.
-Because Dataverse uses Azure Active Directory (Azure AD) for authentication, this tutorial will describe how to modify the basic app created using the app template provided so that it can connect to Dataverse.
+Because Dataverse uses Azure Active Directory (Azure AD) for authentication, this tutorial describes how to modify the basic app created using the app template provided so that it can connect to Dataverse.

 ## Goal

-When you complete this tutorial, you will have a Blazor WebAssembly app that displays data from the Dataverse Account table that the authenticated user has access to.
+When you complete this tutorial, you have a Blazor WebAssembly app that displays data from the Dataverse Account table that the authenticated user has access to.

 :::image type="content" source="media/blazor-webassembly-walkthrough-goal.png" alt-text="Represents the goal of this tutorial.":::